Meet Jane

 Sadly, the work aspirations did not meet my expectations.
 I became very frustrated with how the UK tech jobs market worked, and I ended up working long hours in a job where I was underpaid and undervalued.
 This made me feel a little lost and unfulfilled in my work.

-So, I decided to take the creative / entrepreneur path for work (which has its own pros and cons; that brings me existential crises almost every week, literally!)
+So, I decided to take the creative / entrepreneur path for work (which has its pros and cons; it brings me existential crises almost every week, literally!)
 But is there any job that is fully secure in today’s world?
-I’m talking about the 2023 global job layoffs, if I’ve lost anyone here.
+I’m talking about the 2023 global job layoffs if I’ve lost anyone here.

 [ Stay tuned for the rest of the chapters! ]